 Tennessee resumed execution in 2018 after nearly a decade without one.
 Since 2018, Tennessee has executed:

 - Billy Ray Irick, August 9, 2018

 - David Miller, December 6, 2018

 - Don Johnson, May 16, 2019

 - Stephen West, August 15, 2019

-Each of these men had spent more than 30 years each on Tennessee’s death row before their executions.
+Each of these men spent decades on Tennessee’s death row before their executions.